Skip to content

 R2 has versioning; enable per bucket in the dashboard if your skill files are mutable and you want history.

-Pull main, install, deploy:
+Pull main, install, redeploy:

 Terminal window